Welcome 9th Grade Parents!

 (In Spanish) Megan Van Zanten, school counselor, discusses tips for helping your student be successful in 9th grade.

-(In Spanish) Bilingual Liaison Maria Barajas explains her role in helping parents access student resources.
+(In Spanish) Bilingual Liaison Jose Luis Sanchez Rodriguez explains his role in helping parents access student resources.